 Submitting a Thesis

-Once you have defended your thesis, your work will proudly appear in the Bucknell Digital Commons.
-Bertrand Library's copy of the thesis is submitted electronically in PDF format via a link in myBucknell.
-Students are no longer required to submit a bound copy.
+Once you have defended your thesis, your work will proudly appear in the Bucknell Commons.
+Bertrand Library's copy of the thesis is submitted electronically via Bucknell Commons.
+Instructions for submitting your thesis are below and also available on the library's website.

 Students or departments who wish to have a bound copy of a thesis should see the L&IT Graduate and Honors Thesis Guidelines for assistance.